Beyond Multiple Choice: Evaluating Steering Vectors for Summarization: Methods and Experimental Setup

-For summary generation, output was limited to 150 tokens, a length roughly corresponding to the top 25\% of human-generated summaries.
-Steering was applied at specific layers for each Llama model: Layer 8 for the 1B model, Layer 16 for the 3B model, and Layer 24 for the 8B model.
-This layer selection strategy aligns with established heuristics and previous literature.
-Unless otherwise specified, each setting was evaluated on a random sample of 250 articles from the NEWTS training dataset.
-As this data is not used for steering vector training, no data leakage occurs.
+For summary generation, we set the maximum output length based on the characteristic length of the source documents and reference summaries for each dataset: 50 tokens for SAMSum, 150 for NEWTS, and 300 for arXiv.
+Unless otherwise specified, we evaluated each setting on a random sample of 250 articles from the respective dataset.
+As this data was not used for training the steering vectors, no data leakage occurs.